Shanklin’s favourite dining pub on the beach

 Delicious light bites and snacks are served throughout the day and we are the perfect stopping place for a tea and coffee while out walking with friends.

-Our menus are carefully crafted and presented by our head Chef Joe Rolle with his small kitchen team to deliver delicious food to you inside the cosy dining room or on our beach patio.
+Our menus are carefully crafted to deliver delicious food to you inside our cosy dining room or on our scenic beach patio.

 Times of serving